Tristan Schoolkate

 Tristan Schoolkate (born 26 February 2001) is an Australian professional tennis player.
-Schoolkate made his ATP Tour debut at the 2021 Great Ocean Road Open after receiving a wild card into the main draw.
+He has a career high ATP singles ranking of world No. 95 achieved on 15 September 2025 and a doubles ranking of No. 120 achieved on 27 January 2025.

 Personal life

 Schoolkate began playing tennis at age four and was initially coached by his father, who was a tennis coach at Claremont Lawn Tennis Club.

-In August 2015, Schoolkate represented Australia at the ITF World Junior Tennis Finals in Prostejov, Czech Republic.
+In August 2015, he represented Australia at the ITF World Junior Tennis Finals in Prostejov, Czech Republic.

 Career

-2019–2020: Career Beginnings
+2019–2020: Beginnings and first ITF titles

 Schoolkate made his ITF Men's World Tennis Tour main draw debut in Darwin in September 2019 and his ATP Challenger Tour main draw debut in October 2019 in Traralgon.

-2021: ATP debut and first ITF Titles
+2021: ATP Tour debut

 In January 2021, Schoolkate made the second round of the 2021 Australian Open – Men's singles qualifying, losing to Bernard Tomic.

-Schoolkate was awarded a wild card into the 2021 Great Ocean Road Open, where he made his ATP tour main draw debut, losing in straight sets to Botic van de Zandschulp.
+He made his ATP Tour debut at the 2021 Great Ocean Road Open after receiving a wildcard into the main draw.
+He lost in straight sets to Botic van de Zandschulp.

 In September 2021, Schoolkate won his first ITF singles title in Plaisir, France.

-In October 2021, Schoolkate won his first ITF doubles title.
+In October 2021, he won his first ITF doubles title.

-2022
+2022–2023

-Schoolkate lost in the first round of the 2022 Australian Open – Men's singles qualifying.

-In April 2022, Schoolkate achieved a new career-high ranking of 505, after a finals appearance at Canberra.
+Schoolkate lost in the first qualifying round at the 2022 Australian Open.
+In April 2022, he achieved a new career-high ranking of No. 504, after reaching the final at the ITF M25 Canberra tournament.

+2024: First Challenger title, Major debut & first wins, top 150

+Ranked No. 241 at the 2024 Guangzhou International, Schoolkate defeated compatriot and third seed Adam Walton to lift his first Challenger singles trophy.
+At the same tournament he won the doubles title with Blake Ellis.
+As a result he reached the top 200 in the rankings at world No. 187 on 6 May 2024.
+At the 2024 Winston-Salem Open, he qualified for the main draw, but lost in the first round to fellow qualifier Learner Tien.

+Ranked No. 193, for his Grand Slam debut, he received a wildcard for the 2024 US Open and defeated Taro Daniel in five sets, recording his first Major win.
+He lost to Jakub Menšík in the second round in a match which went to a fifth set tiebreak.